 I am interested in genetic diversity.
-I use genomics, population genetics, and spatial ecology to investigate where species live, and the genetic and phenotypic traits that allow them to be successful in their environment.
+I use genomics, population genetics, and spatial ecology to investigate where species live and move, and the genetic and phenotypic traits that allow them to be successful in their environment.
 My current research integrates geospatial data with these genetic approaches.
 I am developing a machine learning model that integrates genetic and ecological parameters to predict population-level responses to climate change.

 Please contact Dr. Norah Saarman if you are interested in joining the lab, undergraduate students welcome and encouraged!